farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 * If a person is accessing your site with a limited data plan, every unnecessary network request is a waste of their money.

-How can you avoid unnecessary network requests?The browser's HTTP Cache is your first line of defense.
+How can you avoid unnecessary network requests?
+The browser's HTTP Cache is your first line of defense.
 It's not necessarily the most powerful or flexible approach, and you have limited control over the lifetime of cached responses, but it's effective, it's supported in all browsers, and it doesn't require much